 - Be sure to plant daffodil bulbs with the pointy end up and the fatter, somewhat flattened end down.

 - Plant your daffodils twice as deep as the bulb is tall.
-In other words, if a bulb is 2 inches from the base to the tip, you would dig a 6-inch deep hole.
-You don’t need to measure the hole, you can just judge it.
+In other words, if a bulb is 2 inches from the base to the tip, you would dig a 6-inch deep hole to put the bulb 4 inches below the soil level.
+Deep planting helps prevent frost heave and protects the bulbs from accidental damage from spades and rakes.
+You don’t need to measure the hole, you can just best guess it.
 Larger bulbs go deeper, of course, and smaller bulbs go closer to the surface.
 Plant the bulbs more deeply in sandy soil, and more shallowly in heavier, clay-type soils.